 - Monitoring: Each OVW Program Specialist has the responsibility to track grantee's progress and compliance both financially and programmatically.
 Narrative data supports OVW in monitoring how funds were spent. - Understanding Numerical Data: The narrative data grantees provide can give context and story to the numerical data reported.
 Narrative fields can be used to explain an increase or a decrease in a certain CSSP grant-funded activity, or a staff vacancy.
 This can also allow VAWA MEI to identify possible misunderstandings in the numerical data and provide support and technical assistance. - Biennial Report to Congress: OVW is required by statute to report to Congress on the use of VAWA funds.
 These reports to Congress include both aggregate numbers and highlights from narrative data.
 Quotes from narrative data help tell the story behind the numbers.
 These quotes can highlight successes, difficulties, barriers to providing services, and needs for policy and legislation.

-1. Report on the status of your CSSP grant goals and objectives.
+1. Report on your CSSP grant goals, objectives, and activities as of the end of the current reporting period.

 This question is required.